Contemporary dance helps a dancer to explore the body’s full range of physicality, freedom of movement, and expression.

-It stresses versatility and improvisation, and unlike the strict structure of classical ballet, dancers are encouraged to move with complete freedom and fluidity, shedding uniformity and pushing movement boundaries.
+It focuses on versatility and improvisation, and unlike the structure of classical ballet, dancers are encouraged to move with complete freedom and fluidity, shedding uniformity and pushing movement boundaries.

-There is a focus on use of breath, spatial awareness, use of gravity, suspension and release.
+There is a focus on the use of breath, spatial awareness, use of gravity, suspension, and release.
 It is important to have both strength and fluidity through the body’s core.

 Despite the focus on freedom of movement, contemporary dance utilizes the technique base of the classical ballet dancer, combined with a unique contemporary technique.
 A well-rounded training in both means that the contemporary dancer is capable of safe execution of what can sometimes be very advanced and intricate movement.